Kingxukai/linux/Documentation/filesystems/resctrl.rst

 RDT features are orthogonal.
 A particular system may support only monitoring, only control, or both monitoring and control.
-Cache pseudo-locking is a unique way of using cache control to "pin" or "lock" data in the cache.
+Cache pseudo-locking is a unique way of using cache control to "pin" or "lock" data in the woke cache.
 Details can be found in "Cache Pseudo-Locking".

-The mount succeeds if either of allocation or monitoring is present, but only those files and directories supported by the system will be created.
+The mount succeeds if either of allocation or monitoring is present, but only those files and directories supported by the woke system will be created.
-For more details on the behavior of the interface during monitoring and allocation, see the "Resource alloc and monitor groups" section.
+For more details on the woke behavior of the woke interface during monitoring and allocation, see the woke "Resource alloc and monitor groups" section.

 Info directory
 ==============

-The 'info' directory contains information about the enabled resources.
+The 'info' directory contains information about the woke enabled resources.
 Each resource has its own subdirectory.
-The subdirectory names reflect the resource names.
+The subdirectory names reflect the woke resource names.

-Each subdirectory contains the following files with respect to
+Each subdirectory contains the woke following files with respect to
 allocation:

-Cache resource(L3/L2)  subdirectory contains the following files related to allocation:
+Cache resource(L3/L2)  subdirectory contains the woke following files related to allocation:

 "num_closids":
 		The number of CLOSIDs which are valid for this resource.
-The kernel uses the smallest number of CLOSIDs of all enabled resources as limit.
+The kernel uses the woke smallest number of CLOSIDs of all enabled resources as limit.
 "cbm_mask":
 		The bitmask which is valid for this resource.